Skip to main content

 best used when environment process is simple, and faster than running independent subprocesses for each instance. best used when the environment processes are computationally expensive and there's enough memory for subprocesses.

-Input to both functions should be a list of creation functions of environments (for ex. with `lambda`).
+Input to both functions should be a list of creation functions of environments (e.g., using a lambda function).

 If you set the optional key input (`shared_memory`) to True, then the output observation data will be referenced directly without copying, which can speed up the stepping when its size is large.

-• Spaces objects: used to define the state and action values and distributions.
-Namely, these spaces represent sets of specific constrains.
-Example of all the possible sets are shown in Figure 2 imported from gymnasium.spaces.
+• Spaces Objects: These are used to define the state and action values and distributions.
+These spaces represent specific constraints.
+Examples of possible space sets are shown in Figure 2, imported from gymnasium.spaces.

 Figure 2: Gymnasium basic and compound spaces.